-As the Department of Health Promotion and Community Health Sciences, our goal is for our students to become public health leaders with the skills and passion to create healthier communities.
-The Department embraces the education, skills, talent and passion our students bring to the program to further embrace an environment in which students are invited to openly shares their ideas, promote a culture of health, and become role models for health behavior change.
+At the Department of Health Promotion and Community Health Sciences, our goal is for our students to become public health leaders with the skills and passion to create healthier communities.
+The department embraces the education, skills, talent and passion our students bring to the program to further embrace an environment in which students are invited to openly shares their ideas, promote a culture of health, and become role models for health behavior change.

 To learn how to become part of our health promotion student community, visit the Future Students website.